unraid/api/README.md

 ### WS
 If you're using the ApolloClient please see https://github.com/apollographql/subscriptions-transport-ws#full-websocket-transport otherwise see https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md

+## Logs

+If installed on a unraid machine logs can be accessed via `/etc/rc.d/rc.unraid-api logs` or directly at `/var/run/graphql-api.log`; otherwise please see stdout.

 ## License
 Copyright 2019 Lime Technology Inc. All rights reserved.